geoffreyfloyd/react-dom-layout/README.md

 Check out the demo for a self-explanatory example of how to use the components: http://geoffreyfloyd.github.io/react-dom-layout/

-The following CSS is required for layout to work consistently:
+The following common CSS reset selector is required for layout to work consistently:

     *,
     *:before,